visgl/luma.gl/docs/user-guide/webgl2.md

 * Uniform Buffers - holds a set of uniforms
 * `Sampler` - holds a set of texture sampling parameters
 * `TransformFeedback` - holds a set of transform feedback output buffer bindings.

+* Uniform Buffers

+luma.gl provides a `UniformBufferLayout` helper class to make manipulation of uniform values in an `std140 memory layout easy.